Osawatomie school board debates allowing LGBTQ pride flags in classrooms - NewsBreak

 A board member said a student mentioned there was a rainbow pride flag displayed in a classroom, and it goes against a policy that prohibits political activity.

-That policy is called “GBRK,” which says staff members are not allowed to use school time, property or school equipment for the purpose of furthering the interests of a political party, campaign or issue.KCPD sergeant sues over alleged racial profiling during traffic stop
+That policy is called “GBRK,” which says staff members are not allowed to use school time, property or school equipment for the purpose of furthering the interests of a political party, campaign or issue.Why is the Arkansas River so low?

 “I don’t think it’s a political issue,” board member D.J.
 Needham said Wednesday.